briansemrau/briansemrau.github.io/content/blog/ghost-collisions/index.md

 +++
 title = "Dealing with Ghost Collisions" date = "2023-10-03T10:45:26-04:00"
-description = "Evaluating existing methods to solve the 2D physics ghost collision problem, and a new solution I've come up with that's better than them all." tags = ["box2d", "c++", "godot", "winterpixel", "goober dash"] draft = false
+description = "Evaluating existing methods to solve the 2D physics ghost collision problem, and a new solution I've come up with that I think is better." tags = ["box2d", "c++", "godot", "winterpixel", "goober dash"] draft = false
 +++